 Class A is the best possible sound quality reproduction while being the least efficient (somewhere around 20% efficient, meaning 80% of electrical current is wasted as heat) and with B being the opposite.

-Class A/B amps were developed to provide good sound while keep efficiency fairly good.
+Class A/B amps were developed to provide good sound while keeping efficiency fairly good.
 Most car amps based on it have around 65%, with the remaining wasted as heat.

 Another benefit is that it’s an old technology and costs less to produce.
 That’s one reason the most inexpensive car amps often use class A/B unless specified otherwise.